Canada suggests open to foreign buyer of Viterra

-OTTAWA, March 12 (Reuters) - The Canadian government signalled on Monday that it is open to the idea of a foreign company buying the country’s largest grain handler, Viterra .
+OTTAWA (Reuters) - The Canadian government signaled on Monday that it is open to the idea of a foreign company buying the country’s largest grain handler, Viterra VT.TO.

 Opposition New Democratic Party legislator Pat Martin asked Industry Minister Christian Paradis to say he would intervene in a possible foreign takeover of Viterra if it could not be clearly demonstrated that it was in the interests of grain producers and the general public.